bioinfoMMS/EvalDNA/README.md

 Now you can interactively run commands on the Docker container where everything has been installed for you.
 To run the metric calculation portion of the pipeline, type:

-	python code/EvalDNA_v1.1.py -i data/inputfile.fa -o outputfile -c data/configfile.txt
+	python code/EvalDNA_v1.1.py -i data/inputfile.fa -o outputfile_prefix -c data/configfile.txt

 All three arguments are mandatory where:

 inputfile.fa is the assembly FASTA file to be scored

-outputfile will be used to name the output metrics file
+outputfile_prefix is the prefix that will be used to name the output files

 configfile.txt is a config file of parameters (see config file section below) and where you provide the location of the sequencing reads